 So there you have it.
 The key of ‘C’ is the starting point and, depending on which direction you travel, you can refer to it as either the Circle of 5ths (clockwise) or the Circle of 4ths (counterclockwise).

-RELATIVE MINOR AND MODES - When you look at the Circle of 5ths image, you might also be wondering what role the lowercase green letters inside the circle play?
+RELATIVE MINOR – When you look at the Circle of 5ths image, you might also be wondering what role the lowercase green letters inside the circle play?
 Well these green letters indicate what the Circle of 5ths would look like if we applied the system to the Minor Scale.

 Earlier I said that, technically speaking, you should only use the ‘key’ terminology when discussing the Major Scale.
 This is still true, but in today’s musical climate, the Minor Scale is just as important as the Major Scale.
 Saying something like, “let’s play this in the key of E minor” is considered widely acceptable.
 But the interesting part is the relationship between the red letters on the outside of the circle (the Major keys) and the lowercase green letters on the inside of the circle (the minor keys).